trinker/digit/README.md

     ## [1] "t = -1.63 (p = .12)"

-We can build a function to reprot model statistics:
+We can build a function to report model statistics:

     report <- function(mod, stat = NULL, digits = c(0, 2, 2)) {